facebook/react/scripts/release-manager/Readme.md

 **This step is only necessary for a stable release.**
 If you’re just cutting an alpha, you should skip it.

 Copy your new release notes from `CHANGELOG.md` and [create a new Release](https://github.com/facebook/react/releases/new) on GitHub.
 Choose the tag version you just pushed in the dropdown so that it says “Existing tag”.
-Paste the release notes and push the button.
+Paste the release notes.

+Finally, attach these files to the release:

+* `build/react.js`
+* `build/react.min.js`
+* `build/react-dom.js`
+* `build/react-dom.min.js`

 ### Force-Updating the Website